 As you and fellow stakeholders in your organization consider deploying new equipment, it’s useful to keep in mind the various benefits of using pneumatic conveying.

-With fewer moving parts to inspect, maintain and repair, it’s easier on your budget.
+With fewer moving parts to inspect, maintain, and repair, it’s easier on your budget.

-There is also a smaller footprint for pneumatic conveying systems, so that you can do more with less space at your facility.
+There is also a smaller footprint for pneumatic conveying systems, so you can do more with less space at your facility.

 Potential Drawbacks of Pneumatic Conveying Systems